hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * I can put in a good chunk of time today.

+06:40 I liked reading the code discussion of the OO TTT game.
+Interesting stuff to think about.
+What will I do to learn in public?
+What about a daily TIL (Today I Learned) in the Launch School Slack channel to start?